radiac/sphinx-gitref/docs/index.rst

 Key features:

-* Check code references are up to date
+* Check code referenced in documentation still exists
+* Alert when the code has changed
 * Link to source code on github
 * Incorporate into tests or git hooks